semgrep/semgrep-docs/docs/playground.md

 100-line and 1000-line files are from random from GitHub open source projects.

 **Testing a rule** ensures that it meets your standards for precision and speed.
-Aside from running a rule on the Playground, it is possible to test a rule by creating comment annotations for intended and unintended matches.
-This is achieved by creating a test file.
+Aside from running a rule in the Playground, it is possible to test a rule by creating comment annotations for intended and unintended matches.
+You can achieve this by creating a test file.

 Refer to [Testing rules](../writing-rules/testing-rules) for the syntax and method to run test files.